 FAQs

-Absolutely.
-Pre-scoop dough balls, freeze them on a tray, then transfer them to a freezer-safe bag.
-Bake from frozen with just a minute or two added to the time.
+Definitely.
+Scoop them into balls, freeze on a tray, then toss them into a freezer bag.
+Just add a minute or two to the bake time when cooking from frozen.